 *LA R.S.
 3:2774 requires that "each parish shall provide suitable shelters or facilities for dogs seized under the provisions of this Part".

-Currently we are working with limited resources to move this program forward.
+Currently, the Washington Parish Government is working with limited dedicated resources to move this program forward.